 NRSG 425.
-Introduction to Epidemiology for RNs.
+Introduction to Epidemiology for Nurses.
 3 Units.

 Prerequisite: Completion of statistics course.

 NRSG 428.
-Health Promotion for the RN.
+Health Promotion for Nurses.
 4 Units.

 Examines health promotion in relation to health models.
-Utilizes evidence-based practice to promote wellness and optimum health across life span.
-Examines role of lifestyle behaviors in health promotion and illness prevention.
+Utilizes evidence-based practice to promote wellness and optimal health across the life span.
+Examines the role of lifestyle behaviors in health promotion and illness prevention.
 Applies strategies for health behavioral change to promote wellness.

 Prerequisite: NRSG 337.